wUst Fine Wine Imports

 Chateau du Moulin Rouge (Haut Medoc - Bordeaux)

 This mid-peninsula "left bank" chateau produces beautifully balanced, supple, and food friendly Bordeaux blends each year.
 This was another one of my "local" discoveries as a friend in the area had selected it for his restaurant and suggested I try it one night with a dinner of short ribs.
 I found the wine delicious and visited the producer the next day.
 The Chateau is mid-way between Margaux and St. Julien and they have beautiful organically farmed vineyards.

-Chateau du Moulin Rouge 2015
+Chateau du Moulin Rouge 2016 (OF, NF)

 Harvesting is done by hand, fermentation is in stainless steel with precise temperature control, and aging is for one year in barriques where 1/3 of the barriques are new each year.
 Although this wine is delightful to drink now, its structure and rich fruit would allow at least 12 to 15 years of aging.

 L'Ecuyer du Moulin Rouge 2019 (OF, NF)

 The L’Ecuyer cuvée is produced from younger vines on the estate.
 The blend for the 2019 is 60% Cabernet Sauvignon and 40% Merlot.
 Aromas include black cherries, blueberries, boysenberries, and hints of dark chocolate.
 Flavors include blueberries, boysenberries, and hints of blackberries.
 There is a medium body, good balance and acidity, and a refreshing full finish.